-The Trustees' Report, incorporating a Strategic Report, was approved by the Board of Trustees on 5 December 2017 and signed on the Board's behalf by:
+The Trustees' Report, incorporating a Strategic Report, was approved by the MGB on 4 December 2018 and signed on its behalf by:

 Mr A Taylor Chair of Trustees

 GOVERNANCE STATEMENT

 SCOPE OF RESPONSIBILITY

 As Trustees, we acknowledge we have overall responsibility for ensuring that Great Oak Multi Academy Trust has an effective and appropriate system of control, financial and otherwise.
 However such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.